Continuous-time parametrization of neural quantum states for quantum dynamics: Conclusions

 \section{Conclusions}

 In this work, we have introduced a smoothly parameterized neural quantum state ($s$-NQS) ansatz, in which the variational parameters are defined as linear combinations of temporal basis functions with time-independent variational parameters.
 Our approach achieves accurate simulations of the dynamics of a non-integrable many-body system using fewer cumulative parameters than step-by-step variational methods.
 Moreover, the smooth parameterization provides reliable initialization across intervals, leading to enhanced stability and efficiency in training.
-These features make the \textit{s}-NQS a scalable and effective framework for modeling complex quantum dynamics.

-To further enhance the effectiveness of the \textit{s}-NQS approach, future directions include using alternative, and/or higher-order, approximations of the evolution operator, as proposed in Ref.~\cite{GravinaVicentini2024}, and achieving this ansatz with more expressive network architectures such as convolutional neural networks or transformers.
-Another promising direction involves exploring alternative temporal basis functions beyond the Chebyshev polynomials used in this work.
+To further enhance the effectiveness of the \textit{s}-NQS approach, future directions include using either alternative or higher-order approximations of the evolution operator, as proposed in Ref.~\cite{2024NC,GravinaVicentini2024}, and achieving this ansatz with more expressive network architectures such as convolutional neural networks or transformers\R{, which have already been adapted for variational wave functions; see Refs~\cite{schmitt2020quantum,gutierrez2022real,SchmittZurek2022,GravinaVicentini2024,vandewalle2024manybodydynamicsexplicitlytimedependent,2025arXiv250310462C,2021arXiv210802200W} for concrete implementations.} Another promising direction involves exploring alternative temporal basis functions beyond the Chebyshev polynomials used in this work.
 Fourier modes, for instance, as employed in Ref.~\cite{sinibaldi2024timedependentneuralgalerkinmethod}, may offer advantages in capturing long-time behavior and periodic features of the system.
-Furthermore, while we employed the AdamW optimizer throughout this study, alternative optimization schemes, such as stochastic reconfiguration, may provide improved convergence properties and should be considered in future work.
-A thorough comparison with state-of-the-art neural quantum states methods as described in \cite{GravinaVicentini2024, sinibaldi2024timedependentneuralgalerkinmethod, vandewalle2024manybodydynamicsexplicitlytimedependent}, and potential integration with them, would also be an interesting research direction.
+Furthermore, while we employed the AdamW optimizer throughout this study, alternative optimization schemes, such as stochastic reconfiguration, may provide improved convergence properties and should be considered in future work. \R{As neural networks are not limited by system dimensionality, an important future direction is the application of \textit{s}-NQS to higher-dimensional quantum systems.
+In this work, we have focused on 1D systems due to the availability of accurate tMPS benchmarks and the use of a second-order Taylor expansion for time propagation.
+Future versions of the framework may incorporate more scalable propagation schemes such as product-based approximations to address the increased computational complexity in higher-dimensional geometries.} A thorough comparison with state-of-the-art neural quantum states methods as described in \cite{GravinaVicentini2024, sinibaldi2024timedependentneuralgalerkinmethod, vandewalle2024manybodydynamicsexplicitlytimedependent}, and potential integration with them, would also be an interesting research direction.

 An important underlying assumption of the \textit{s}-NQS ansatz is the continuity of the quantum evolution.
 A natural question we will tackle in future works is whether \textit{s}-NQS can effectively capture dynamics in systems undergoing dynamical phase transitions~\cite{heyl2018dynamical}, where certain quantities manifest a discontinuous behavior.
 We emphasize that true phase transitions occur only in the thermodynamic limit, making it essential to understand how the expressivity of the ansatz, especially the number and type of temporal basis functions, scales with system size.
 Beyond unitary time evolution, the \textit{s}-NQS approach could also be extended to non-unitary dynamics in open quantum systems, imaginary-time evolution for ground-state searches, and the study of classical systems.